samtarling/EventWatch/README.md

 ## TODO

 - [ ] Add docstrings/blocks, type hints etc to functions, you scrub.
+- [ ] Lots of lines are too damn long!
 - [ ] Basically *get good* at Python.
 - [ ] Move away from using a webhook and create a bot.
 - [ ] Finish user scoring